beltram/rs-training/slides/doc/function.md

 ## function

 * There is an extra possibility when documenting a function.
-You can write specific text for args (not return type though)
+You can write specific text for args
+* You cannot document return type though

 ```rust
 /// Brief.